liweiyangv/DPCL/README.md

 ```
 <path_to_dpcl>/segmentation_network/$ source ./scripts/train_r50_gtav_dpcl.sh # Train: GTAV, Test: BDD100K, Cityscapes, Mapillary / ResNet50, DPCL
 ```
 Step 3 Test time process.
-(Load the path of saved snapshot by the parameter '--snapshot'.
-Load the center under the <path_to_dpcl>/class_center in the following files.
-This test process is the way evaluated in our paper.)
+(This test process is the way evaluated in our paper.
+The test process in the train file is a faster way without alter mean and var in the test process.)
 ```
+#Load the snapshot
+--snapshot = <YOUR_SNAPSHOT_PATH>
+#Load the mean var center in the following files
+center under the <path_to_dpcl>/class_center
 <path_to_dpcl>/segmentation_network/$ python test_alter_mean_var.py # DPCL.
 DPCL wo TTA.
 <path_to_dpcl>/segmentation_network/$ python test_iter_contrast.py # DPCL+TTA (C).
 Only iterate pixel-to-pixel contrastive loss in the test time.
 <path_to_dpcl>/segmentation_network/$ python test_iter_contrast_entropy.py # DPCL+TTA (C+E).
 Iterate pixel-to-pixel contrastive and entropy loss in the test time.